-The Diagnostic Strip and Form Display
+The Diagnostic Strip

-The right side of this section contains a 7-second diagnostic strip.
+This section contains a 7-second diagnostic strip.
 The onset of the current episode is centered in this box.
 Above the 7-second strip is information about the episode such as a description of the subcategory and the heart rate.
 Also displayed is more detailed information when applicable.
 For example, a Pause episode will have the pause duration displayed here.